The biography of Christian Andreas Doppler

 Employment as an accountant in Bruck an der Leitha

 For want of a research appointment, Christian Doppler worked as an accountant for a year at a cotton mill in Bruck an der Leitha.
 Because all of his applications for academic positions had been unsuccessful, he was planning on emigrating to the USA.
-However, just as these plans were starting to take shape, he received an offer for the position of professor of arithmetic, algebra and geometry at the Prague Estate Realschule (secondary school).
+However, just as these plans were starting to take shape, he received an offer for the position of professor of arithmetic, algebra and geometry at the Prague Corporate Secondary School.

 1835 – 1841

-Professor of arithmetic, algebra and geometry at the Prague Estate Realschule.
+Professor of arithmetic, algebra and geometry at the Prague Corporate Secondary School.

-Granted membership of the Royal Bohemian Society of Sciences (Academy) upon the recommendation of the theologian and mathermatician, Bernhard Bolzano.
+Granted membership of the Royal Bohemian Society of Sciences (Academy) upon the recommendation of the theologian and mathematician, Bernard Bolzano.

 25th May 1842